 Railking.co.uk Homepage

-If you are interested in items from MTH's other product ranges, their various O gauge lines and HO then please read this.
+If you are interested in items from MTH's other product ranges, their various O gauge lines and/or HO gauge then please take a look at what they are producing.

 For general articles, news and views on Gauge 1 standard gauge (1/32 or 10mm/ft) we would recommend the Gauge 1 Model Railway Association.
 The G1MRA website hosts a short messageboard alongside a more verbose Yahoo group.
 The membership encompasses most eras and countries but with the bulk of the information relating to live steam.
 Electric power and american outline does get a look in on a less frequent basis.
 In terms of magazines Finescale Railroader, an american publication, might be worth tracking down.
 The magazine itself was extinguished in early 2007, the bulk of the coverage always was for G scale but 1/32 scale featured from time to time.
 In terms of British magazines both Continental Modeller and Garden Rail cover 1/32 scale items in their trade news section and may also feature 1/32 on an occasional (CM) or pretty much consistent (GR) basis.
 Both of these magazines, I am very happy to report, contain more pages nowadays than ever before.